-I nipped back down in the 6°C fog to Vines in Guildford for a first service and to get some parts fitted to the bike.
-They pretty much add up to the essentials I did to the Tenere for the preceding Morocco trip: luggage rack, protection and better tyres.
-I also asked them to fit a 16T sprocket (I tooth less); riding out through London into Surrey I never got out of second gear, so the gearing is definitely on the tall side for town and track.
-On the way back through Spain and France I may refit the 17T, although removal requires a puller.
+I nipped back down in the 6°C fog to Vines in Guildford for a first service and to get some parts fitted.
+They pretty much add up to the essentials I did to the Tenere for its Morocco trip: luggage rack, protection and better tyres.
+I also asked them to fit a 16T sprocket (I tooth less); riding through London I never got out of second gear, so the gearing is definitely on the tall side for town and trail.
+Swammping sprockets on this bike is not a simple two-bolt job – a puller is required.

 Down at Vines all is efficiency, courteous service and coffee with a biscuit.
-I’ve never experienced anything like it, not having dealt with a new-bike-from-a-dealer since the late 1970s, iirc.
-In most cases back then I seem to recall I swore never to buy a bike from that dealer ever again.
+I’ve never experienced anything like it, not having dealt with a new-bike-from-a-dealer since the late 1970s.
+In most cases back then, I swore never to buy any bike from that dealer ever again.
 A few hours later they’d first serviced the bike and done or fitted the following:

 - Replaced 17T with 16T sprocket.